 Yes.
 An individual can be appointed as the pharmacy shared mailbox owner for all the pharmacies that a contractor owns or a pharmacy shared mailbox owner can be appointed for each individual pharmacy.
-It would be up to the individual contractor to decide on the approach to take.
+It is up to the individual contractor to decide on the approach to take.

 Q. What is the role of the pharmacy shared mailbox owner?

-The pharmacy shared mailbox owner will have the responsibility of managing the shared pharmacy NHSmail account, authenticating personal NHSmail accounts and linking or deleting NHSmail accounts to the shared pharmacy NHSmail account.
+The pharmacy shared mailbox owner has the responsibility of managing the shared pharmacy NHSmail account, authenticating personal NHSmail accounts and linking them to the shared pharmacy NHSmail account or deleting the links.

 Q. Do I have to achieve all the criteria listed in the Quality Payments Scheme to claim payment?

-Q. Is it possible to achieve some of the points for a quality criterion at a review point if you partially meet the criterion, for example, if only 40% of pharmacy staff working in patient facing roles are trained ‘Dementia Friends’ instead of 80% can I claim half the points (2.5 points instead of 5) at the review point?
+Q. Is it possible to achieve some of the points for a quality criterion at a review point if you partially meet the criterion, for example, if only 40% of pharmacy staff working in patient facing roles are trained ‘Dementia Friends’ instead of 80% can I claim half the points?

 No. A contractor will either meet the criterion or not; it is not possible to achieve only some of the points in this way.